bcgsc/Stash/README.md

 <img src="figures/windows.jpeg" width="630" height="175">

+# Misassembly Detection Demo
+The `TestData` directory in the repository contains a toy read set and a toy assembly to showcase Stash's ability to correct misassemblies.
+The `test_reads.fa` includes 14 duplicate reads that can be inserted into Stash with the following command.
+- `./Stash fill -r test_reads.fa -o stash.bin`

+The assembly `test_assembly.fa` contains similar subsequences as the read set, with a previously unseen sequence in the middle.
+The following command is able to cut the assembly into parts to correct the misassembled patterns.
+- `./Stash cut -a test_assembly.fa -o corrected_assembly.fa -s stash.bin`

 # Presentations
 * Sarvar, A., Coombe, L., Warren, R., & Birol, I. (2023, April 14–19).
 Stash: A data structure based on stochastic tile hashing [Conference presentation].
 RECOMB-Seq Satellite Conference on Biological Sequence Analysis 2023, Istanbul, Turkey.